Religious Education: Philosophy and Ethics

 Future academic and career pathways

 This is unanimously recognised by universities as an academic and challenging subject.
-It is useful for studying Theology, Philosophy, Business, Law and History at university.
-It will support careers in teaching, journalism, pharmaceuticals, medicine, scientific research, corporate roles, law, and youth and social work.
+It is useful for studying Theology, Philosophy, Medicine, Law, History and others at university.
+It will support careers in teaching, journalism, business, pharmaceuticals, medicine, scientific research, corporate roles, youth and social work and law.

 Students will be studying the AQA syllabus.